 Existing veteran trees should be conserved and protected using the best practice methods identified by Natural England, the Forestry Commission, Woodland Trust and others (see links).

 Dead wood of all ages, both standing and fallen, should be retained.
 Trees that fall over should be kept if possible and may regrow.
+If safety work is to be undertaken consider removing only rotten branches and possibly pollarding the tree.
+Retain fallen/felled wood close to where it falls if safe to do so.

 The grassland around veteran trees in parkland requires managed grazing to maintain the diversity of plant species and other wildlife, and to control scrub that competes with the veteran trees.
 There need to be some areas of grassland with flowering plants.

-English Heritage’s Register of Historic Parks and Gardens includes grade 1 listed Stainborough Park and grade 2 listed Bretton, Cannon Hall, Wortley and Locke Park.
+Historic England’s Register of Historic Parks and Gardens includes grade 1 listed Stainborough Park and grade 2 listed Bretton, Cannon Hall, Wortley and Locke Park.

 Some individual and groups of trees are protected by Tree Preservation Orders (TPOs).